ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-2.markdown

    z(t) = x(t) + j*(x(t)\circledast h_{HT}(t))
    $$ </div>

    where $\circledast$ is the convolution operator and j is the imaginary unit.
-The frequency domain representation of this signal matches that of x[n] in the positive frequency components, whereas it has zero for all negative frequency components, thus halving the overall frequency bandwidth.
+The frequency domain representation of this signal retains the positive frequency components of x[n], while setting all negative frequency components to zero.
+This effectively halves the frequency bandwidth, enabling transmission over a narrower band..

 ## Using the modulation theorem to find the Fourier transform of sinc(t)